mktraynor/mktraynor/README.md

 ### Hi, I'm Mary 👋

-👩‍💻 **I am a Junior Full Stack Web Developer, from the USA, living in the UK.**
+👩‍💻 **I am a Junior Web Developer, from the USA, living in the UK.**

 🎓 **I recently graduated from [Le Wagon](https://www.lewagon.com/).**